Some bloggers stress the importance of making income claims to gain credibility.

 claim: a statement that something is true, even though you have no definite proof (source: Macmillan Dictionary)

 Income claims are just a claim someone makes that may or may not be truthful.
 Income claims are not necessarily facts.
 Some bloggers lie about their income to inflate their non-existent credibility.
 Other bloggers make false claims to dupe greedy or desperate people into giving them money.

-Take most income claims with a grain.
+Take most income claims with a grain of salt.
 Some bloggers tell the truth.
 Some bloggers lie.
 Ultimately, bloggers who give away the farm in terms of offering: